Vinayaka2k/MyBlogApp/README.md

 ## Pseudo Components

+### Actions
+Displays two buttons for edit and delete if the logged in user is either admin OR the blogOwner.
+Deletehandler opens up a confirm window clicking on which the blog is deleted and user is redirected to `/me` page.
+And edithandler redirects to the `/blog/:id/edit` page

 ### BlogCard
 Displays the thumbnail and title of the blog in a card.
 Clicking the card redirects to `/blog/id`.